msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 # What this is project IS NOT
 - In any way directly affiliated with Microsoft or endorsed by Microsoft.
 All opinions and statements contained herein are private and not necessarility the opinion of my employer, Microsoft.
 - Not to be used in production.
-- Scripts don't have any error handling, troubleshooting is on you in case things don't work as expected.
+- Scripts have hardly any error handling, troubleshooting is on you in case things don't work as expected.
+- While resources in this project are deployed in Availablity Zones, that doesn't mean it's the be-all-end-all for SAP systems in Azure.
+Far from it, very often going without AvZones is the better choice as they can introduce many other issues you'd not consider before.
+- Not a showcase of coding skills.
+I'm not a coder/scripter so a lot is not optimal and likely to be improved.
+Any non-condescending advise with example much appreciated :)

 ## What this project does
 If configured correctly it would deploy virtual networks - central hub and SAP spoke - with subnets, NSGs, load balancers.